By Jim Shimabukuro (assisted by ChatGPT)

 3:49 — What AI Actually Is

 “First of all, I think it’s helpful to take a step back and ask ourselves, well, what is it that we did?
 We have reinvented computing as we know it — how software is developed, how software is written, what software can do, and how software is processed.
-At its most fundamental level, in a lot of ways, that’s all we’ve done.”
+At its most fundamental level, in a lot of ways, that’s all we’ve done.

-“This is a new type of software.
+“And so this is a new type of software.
 It is incredible in that sense, but it’s no more incredible in that sense.
 It’s not an alien.
 It didn’t come from outer space.”

-5:48 — AI as an Industrial Stack
+5:41 — AI as an Industrial Stack

 13:47 — AI, Regulation, and China